 I imagine that you’ve landed here looking for info on depression in men for one of two reasons:

-You are the partner of a man who you suspect is suffering from depression, but who refuses to access help of any kind
+You are the partner (or concerned individual) of a man who you suspect is suffering from depression, but who refuses to access help of any kind.

-Men may also find it difficult to seek help because they themselves may have been less than empathetic in the past towards people with mental health problems.
-"Burn-out?
+There’s a chance you find it difficult to seek help for another reason.
+Perhaps you yourself have been less than sympathetic in the past towards people with mental health problems: “Burn-out?
 More likely swinging the lead!
 Depressed?
 Oh for goodness’ sake – pull yourself together!”

 Are depression symptoms in men different than in women?

-I rather like Prof Baron Cohen’s assertion that you can have either a female brain or a male brain regardless of your gender.
-The female brain expresses more empathy and the male brain looks for structure.
+I rather like Prof Baron Cohen’s assertion that you can have either a female brain or a male brain regardless of your gender (and that’s a huge generalisation of course).
+Cohen asserts that the female brain expresses more empathy and the male brain looks for structure.
 And then there’s everything in between!
-(This is a huge topic, and not one that I can cover here I'm afraid!
-So, back to depression in men...)

 Specific signs of depression in men

-Of course, many of the signs of depression in men are the same as in women, so do visit my other pages on depression too.
+Of course, many of the signs of depression in men are the same as in women, so do read my page: Warning signs of depression.

 However, here are the signs more specific to many men who could be diagnosed with depression…

-Tendency to escape – working long hours, driving fast, having an affair
+- A tendency to escape – working long hours, driving fast, having an affair.